umairx25/CSC207-Project/README.md

 - The provided `LogoutInteractorTest` test passes.

 The "Log Out" button is an instance variable in class `LoggedInVew`.
 Go find it.
-Also look at the `interface_adapter.change_password.LoggedInViewModel`, which contains any data showing on the `LoggedInVew`.
+Also look at the `interface_adapter2.change_password.LoggedInViewModel`, which contains any data showing on the `LoggedInVew`.

 * * *